edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 **`ALTER CONSTRAINT`**

 This form alters the attributes of a constraint that was previously created.
-Currently only foreign key constraints may be altered, which Cloudberry Database will accept, but not enforce.
+Currently only foreign key constraints may be altered, which Apache Cloudberry will accept, but not enforce.

 **`VALIDATE CONSTRAINT`**